petereddy/petereddy.github.io/docs/_drafts/ISPs.markdown

 and I'm sure it'll be higher when the time comes anyway.

 As far as Verizon, I haven't been charged yet as I'm in their free first month trial period.
-Given that it's a phone company though, I expect plenty of inscrutable extra fees tacked on to the bill.
+Given that it's a phone company I expect plenty of inscrutable extra fees tacked on to the bill.

 # Setup